ReBase5/5176-Kelpler/README.md

-This is the codebase for Team 5176's 2025 robot Nautilus.
+This is the codebase for Team 5176's 2025 robot Johannes Kelpler.